Ugbot/realtime_ML_Workshop/README.md

     ```

 3.  **Start the Docker Environment:**
-    This command needs to be run from the project root directory.
-It will look for the compose file in the `pyflink` subdirectory.
+    We will be starting 2 Docker Compose environments and these commands need to be run from the project root directory.
+It will look for the compose file in 2 project subdirectories.

+    - Run Docker Compose in the `crypto_data` subdirectory.
+    ```bash
+    docker compose -f crypto_data/docker-compose.yml up -d
+    ```

+    - Run Docker Compose in the `pyflink` subdirectory.
     ```bash
     docker compose -f pyflink/docker-compose.yml up -d
     ```